Focxer/CrudFullStack/README.md

 # CrudFullStack
 Express, MySQL e React

+# Running the application
-# Import the .sql file to create the database
+1. Import the .sql file to create the database
+2. Run npm i on both folders
-# Start with npm run dev on both folders
+3. Start with npm run dev on both folders